 Ausstellung: In VR we trust

-THIS IS FAKE is a media art collective founded in Leipzig in 2017 with a focus on art installations around virtual and extended reality.
+THIS IS FAKE is a Leipzig based media art collective founded in 2017 with a focus on artistically exploring virtual and augmented realities.